 Created in partnership with students from Salford University

 Day 2 - Filmed at our college (I was the director and one of the camera operators); I then edited all the footage into the video on the left, before the presentation the next day.
-The choice of the song Iron Sky, by Paolo Nutini was very purposeful, as it features a spoken section from the 1940 film The Great Dictator, which includes the line "You, the people, have the power to make this life free and beautiful" which is very appropriate to the brief.
+The choice of the song Iron Sky, by Paolo Nutini was very purposeful, as it features a spoken section from the 1940 film The Great Dictator, which includes the line "You, the people, have the power to make this life free and beautiful [...]
+Let us use that power!
+Let us all unite!" which is very appropriate to the brief 'Voices for Justice'.

 The award winning children's author reached out to me to edit her footage into an engaging promotional video for her books, aimed at young children.
 She then used this video to show the schoolchildren her books before she went there herself.